 Over the last decade, South Africa has experienced a steady growth in the demand for electricity on the back of healthy economic growth.
-The continued growth in the economy has exhausted Eskom's surplus electricity generation capacity and reduced our electricity reserves progressively.
+The continued growth in the economy has progressively reduced Eskom electricity reserves.
 It is expected that the reserve margin will continue on a downward trend for the next seven years until new base-load power plant is built (2014).
-In spite of new capacity coming on line, which includes bringing back moth-balled power stations and building Open Cycle Gas Turbines, the electricity demand within the country is still higher than available capacity.
+In spite of new capacity coming on-line, which includes bringing back mothballed power stations and commissioning Open Cycle Gas Turbine plants, the electricity demand within the country is still higher than available capacity.
 Eskom is stepping up the implementation of this capacity expansion programme and will invest about R150 billion over the next five years in the upgrading of South Africa's power supply infrastructure.
 The biggest percentage of the expenditure will go towards improving generation capacity through, among others, the construction of new power stations.